What is Intermittent Catheterization in Males?

 When performing catheterization, it is important to prevent urinary tract infections.
 Extra urine in the bladder can grow germs.
-Chronic infections and high bladder pressures can over time damage the kidney.
+Chronic infections and high bladder pressures can damage the kidney over time.

 Intermittent catheterization is not a difficult procedure.
 You cannot hurt the bladder if you follow the directions.
 Almost anyone can learn the technique, even a 7- or 8-year-old child.

 A muscular sac that holds urine until it is emptied from the body

 A tube used for emptying urine from the bladder

 A fold of skin covering the tip of the penis

 A water soluble, jelly-like substance used to prevent irritation.
 (Do not use a petroleum-based product, such as Vaseline.
 Use a product such as K-Y Jelly, which will not damage the catheter).

 The tube that carries urine from the bladder to the outside